Ceanothus cordulatus (Whitethorn Ceanothus)

 |

-Habitat and Geographic Range: Generally speaking, most evergreen ceanothus varieties are not sufficiently
+Habitat and Geographic Range: Generally speaking, most evergreen

-cold-hardy for the high desert temperatures of Eastern Oregon.
+cold-hardy for the high desert temperatures of eastern Oregon.
 However, they are

-perfectly suited for the milder lower elevations in Eastern Oregon and the Western side of the state.
+perfectly suited for the milder lower elevations in eastern Oregon and the western side of the state.
 One thing all

 varieties agree upon is the drought of summer.
 They must have well-drained soil: